-The formula, for constant annual benefits:
+For constant annual benefits:

 For variable benefits, cumulate them year by year and find the first year where the cumulative total exceeds the first cost.
 (Fractional years are sometimes interpolated within the final partial year.)

 Decision rule.
-Set a hurdle payback period — commonly 2 to 4 years for industrial capital projects, longer for infrastructure.
+Set a hurdle payback period, commonly 2 to 4 years for industrial capital projects, longer for infrastructure.
 Accept projects with payback at or under the hurdle; reject longer ones.

-Payback is the simplest project-evaluation method, which is both its appeal and its main weakness:
+Payback is the simplest project-evaluation method, which is both its appeal and its main weakness.

 Strengths.
 Easy to calculate, easy to communicate, works without estimating long-horizon cash flows or picking a MARR.
 Captures liquidity concerns: a short payback returns cash to the business quickly.
 Useful as a secondary screen alongside PW/IRR.